wyushi/oauth2-servers/REPORT.md

 #### Apache2 Server

-For LAMP stack, Apache 2 is used as a HTTP server.
+For LAMP stack, Apache 2 [10] is used as a HTTP server.
 With the use of docker and linode/lamp image, we could save some work on configuring Apache 2 server.
 (PHP is also not a server.
 Apache 2 runs PHP scripts)

 Under Linux, Apache 2 runs as a daemon.
-So it can be started using commnad line:
+So it can be started using command line:
 ```
 $ service apache2 start
 ```